Welcome

 ago, March 1965 to be precise, I was at Graveley airfield in Cambs

-where one of Britain's early drag-race meets was being run.
+where one of Britain's early drag-race practice meets was being run.
 There

 was a Senior F1 stock car there, being tuned and shaken down, and I